Non-universality of halo profiles and implications for dark matter experiments: Cosmological Variations in the Halo Profile

 In estimating halo concentrations, we consider both the Einasto profile (Eq.~\ref{eqnein}-\ref{eq:normalization}) and the NFW profile (NFW 1996; 1997):

 A concentration defined by the Einasto profile is, in principle, equivalent to that defined by the NFW profile, both having a scale radius at $r_{-2}$.
 However, because simulation halos tend to better match the Einasto form, which is steeper than NFW at the smallest radii, a concentration inferred from the NFW form can be biased high or low, depending on the range of radii used in fitting (see \citealt{gaoconcs}).
 We find that although the Einasto profile produces a better fit to stacked halos, the distribution of concentrations is modestly narrower when fit according to an NFW profile (see Fig. \ref{concscatter}), with approximately the same mean value ($c_{200,NFW}=4.55$ versus $c_{200,Einasto}=4.50$).
 The Einasto distribution remains wider, whether or not the Einasto parameter $\alpha$ is fixed or allowed to float as a free parameter in the fit.
-For this reason, we determine halo concentrations by fitting the NFW profile (Eq. \ref{eqnnfw}) in the remainder of this paper.
+For this reason (and also for convenience), we determine halo concentrations by fitting the NFW profile (Eq. \ref{eqnnfw}) in the remainder of this paper.
+We stress that the shape of the Einasto-fit distribution of concentrations is nearly identical to that of the NFW-fit concentration PDF; the only difference is that the Einasto-fit concentration PDF is slightly wider ($\sim 10\%$) Gaussian.
 Profiles are fit to logarithmic radial bins over a range of $0.05-1r_{200}$ with normalization set by the mass contained within $r_{200}$.

 We have confirmed also that fixing the density normalization instead of allowing it to float as a fit parameter has no significant effect upon the derived concentrations.
-As a further test, we show that with a narrower sample mass range of $8.6\times10^{13} \le [M_{vir}/h^{-1}M_\odot] \le 1.7\times10^{14}$, a Gaussian concentration distribution is still preferred over log-normal (right panel of Fig. \ref{concscatter}).
-The similar shape is not surprising because the mass dependence on mean halo concentration is relatively weak, and more importantly, this shows that the concentration distribution is not sensitive to our choice of mass range for the halo sample used throughout the paper.
+As a further test, we show that the relatively wide range in halo masses for our full sample does not affect the shape of the distribution of concentrations.
+With a narrower sample mass range of $2\times$ in mass ($8.6\times10^{13} \le [M_{vir}/h^{-1}M_\odot] \le 1.7\times10^{14}$), a Gaussian concentration distribution is still preferred over log-normal (right panel of Fig. \ref{concscatter}).
+The similar shape for the narrower mass range is not surprising because the mass dependence on mean halo concentration is relatively weak; and more importantly, this shows that the shape of the concentration distribution is not sensitive to our choice of the width of the mass range for the halo sample used throughout the paper.